programs and services

 Dayton Children’s knows the value of breast milk for all infants and is a partner with the Ohio Health Mother’s Milk Bank to help provide human milk for the sick and premature infants in Ohio.
 We work with area mothers that are interested in donating breast milk to the Ohio Health Mother’s Milk Bank.
 If you are interested in becoming a donor we can answer your questions about the process.
 Contact the lactation consultant in the NICU at 937-641-3040.

 To review guidelines for donating, mothers can visit Ohiohealth.com or to start the process of becoming a donor contact the Ohio Health Mother’s Milk Bank at 614-544-0630.

 Those volunteering for donating breast milk must be:

 - In good general health

-- Willing to undergo a blood test (at the Mothers' Milk Bank's expense)
+- Willing to undergo a blood test (at the Ohio Health Mother’s Milk Bank's expense)

 - Free of medication or herbal supplements (with some exceptions)